plesqui/truck-breakdown/README.md

 - Truck ID
 - compart -> Refers to the compartment of the truck for which the oil was analysed (e.g. engine, hydraulic, etc.).
 We only focused on engine oil.
 - oilhours -> age of the oil, in hours.
 This is useful to identify when new oil was added.
 - A series of measurements output, including V100 (viscosity of oil at 100 C), Fe, Cu, Pb, ... (presence of these elements in oil, in ppm).
-In our study, we performed a pre-liminary analysis of the distribution of each of these feautres that could be potentially predictors of engine breakdown.
+In our study, we performed a pre-liminary analysis of the distribution of each of these features and asessed which ones could be potentially predictors of engine breakdowns.
 We chose the following 7 features of the engine oil measurements: oilhours, V100, Fe, Cu, Al, Mo, Sulf.
 -DamageDelta -> represents the time interval (in days) from the date of oil measurement until the next engine breakdown.

 Please note that the datafile provided in this repository is the result of our exhaustive analysis and processing of the initial data given by the challenge organizers.
 It summarizes the features that we thought were more promising to predict engine breakdown of trucks using engine oil composition analysis.